Everything is Cancelled

 Support Small Towns

 Maple syrup festivals mark early Spring.
-For many years we would go to the “World’s largest one-day maple syrup festival” in Elmira, ON.
-After moving East, near Prince Edward County, this past summer, I was looking forward to attending Warkworth’s maple syrup festival.
-Warkworth is a very charming town with an exceptional bakery, a great farm store, a beautiful café, and the Main street is lined with unique, quirky, and interesting shops.
+We would go to the “World’s largest one-day maple syrup festival” in Elmira, ON for many years.
+After moving East, near Prince Edward County, this past summer, I looked forward to attending Warkworth’s maple syrup festival.
+Warkworth is a charming town with an exceptional bakery, great farm store, and beautiful café.
+The Main street is lined with unique, quirky, and interesting shops.
 I had high hopes for their maple syrup festival.

 The transition through Summer to my favourite season, Fall, is typically marked by the Fall Fair season.
 I attended Stirling’s Water Buffalo Festival last Fall and loved it.
 What a fantastic way to start to get to know my new area – attend a quirky festival!
-Stirling is home to a huge Water Buffalo farm, with a shop attached, and the fair consists of many different local vendors, selling a variety of water buffalo related items.
+Stirling is home to a huge Water Buffalo farm with a shop attached, and the fair consists of many local vendors selling water buffalo-related items.
 This fair is a quintessentially small-town event.
-I just learned today that it too is cancelled for 2020.
+I just learned today that it, too is cancelled for 2020.

 The highlight of my year is our annual road trip to see “Evil Dead the Musical” in a different city, often combined with our annual trip to Salem, MA to have our witch-themed photos taken.
 Unfortunately, I doubt either of these will happen this year.
-Although a minuscule inconvenience in relation to a pandemic, it still feels like a crushing disappointment.
-My first year being on the farm I hope to have a large garden (I have been constructing a rock wall to keep it safe from our myriad of wild animals), perhaps I will have an abundance and can have a fall harvest celebration with the rest of the Roguetrippers?
+Although a tiny inconvenience compared to a pandemic, it still feels like a crushing disappointment.
+In my first year on the farm, I hope to have a large garden (I have been constructing a rock wall to keep it safe from our myriad of wild animals); perhaps I will have an abundance and can have a fall harvest celebration with the rest of the Roguetrippers?

 author: Heather Parsons

-Festivals and events are a huge deal for the communities that put them on.
-They draw in hundreds, thousands, and tens of thousands of visitors from far and wide, who come to these communities with a shared passion.
+Festivals and events are a massive deal for the communities that put them on.
+They draw in hundreds and tens of thousands of visitors from far and wide who come to these communities with a shared passion.
 These visitors pour millions of dollars into the local economies, and festivals can be the lifeblood of these towns and neighbourhoods.
-So, when planned festivals get cancelled, the impacts can be disappointing for travellers but can be devastating to the organizers, communities, and vendors.
+So, when planned festivals get cancelled, the impacts can be disappointing for travellers but devastating to the organizers, communities, and vendors.

 Just some of the already cancelled festivals that we had planned to attend this year are: